ktoso/rx-wiki/Plugins.md

 **Deprecated**

-This plugin allows you to register a function that will handle errors that are passed to `Subscriber.onError(Throwable)`.
+This plugin allows you to register a function that will handle errors that are passed to `SafeSubscriber.onError(Throwable)`. (`SafeSubscriber` is used for wrapping the incoming `Subscriber` when one calls `subscribe()`).
 To do this, extend the class `RxJavaErrorHandler` and override this method:

 * `void handleError(Throwable e)`